-If you’ve ever wondered how do I create a playlist on Amazon Music or how to create a playlist in Amazon Music, you’re not alone.
-With over 100 million tracks, Amazon Music offers something for everyone — but having your favorite songs scattered across albums and artists can get messy fast.
+Wondering how to create a playlist on Amazon Music or how to make a playlist in Amazon Music?
+You’re not alone.
+With a music library of over 100 million tracks and millions of active listeners worldwide, Amazon Music offers endless choices—but without playlists, your favorite songs can quickly become difficult to manage.

-Creating a playlist helps you organize your favorite tracks by mood, genre, or occasion — whether it’s a “Morning Coffee” mix or a “Workout Boost” set.
-Plus, playlists sync across devices, so you can enjoy them on your phone, computer, or Alexa speaker.
+Creating playlists makes it easy to organize tracks by mood, genre, or occasion—whether it’s a “Morning Coffee” playlist or a high-energy “Workout Boost.”
+Your playlists also sync across devices, allowing seamless listening on your phone, computer, or Alexa-enabled speakers.

 - Amazon Music Free: Up to 10 playlists